 have tested positive on a lateral flow test and are awaiting the results of a confirmatory PCR test.

-have tested positive for coronavirus, even if they are asyptomatic (are showing no outer signs of the virus).
+have tested positive for coronavirus, even if they are asymptomatic (are showing no outer signs of the virus).

 have been advised by NHS Track and Trace to self-isolate.